Build Hippo CMS From Source

 Build a Core Hippo CMS Open Source Project Release Tag from Source

 Depending on the project or projects you wish to work on, you can download the source code from the following locations:

 You can use Git to clone one or all of the following source repositories:

 These are only the main projects.
-For the full list of projects go to https://code.onehippo.org/groups/cms-community.
+For the full list of projects see https://code.onehippo.org/groups/cms-community.

-All the Hippo CMS code is maintained in release branches, not in the master branch.
-Master is the branch from which the next major Hippo CMS release will be cut.
-To find the branch or tag of a project for a specific Hippo CMS release inspect the Hippo CMS release POM you are using (this is either the parent POM of your project in the case you using Hippo CMS, or the grandparent POM of your project in case you are using BloomReach Experience) and check the version of the project you are using (you can also find this out by doing mvn dependency:tree in your project.
-The branch you are looking for is named release/major.minor.
+Bloomreach only provides the Git trees for the release tags of Hippo CMS.
+Code changes which are under development for major, minor, or maintenance releases are not synchronized to the public community Git repositories.
+To find the tag of a project for a specific Hippo CMS release inspect the Hippo CMS release POM you are using (this is either the parent POM of your project in the case you using Hippo CMS, or the grandparent POM of your project in case you are using BloomReach Experience) and check the version of the project you are using (you can also find this out by running mvn dependency:tree in your project).

-$ git clone https://code.onehippo.org/cms-community/hippo-repository.git $ git checkout release/4.x $ mvn clean install -DskipTests
+$ git clone https://code.onehippo.org/cms-community/hippo-repository.git $ cd hippo-repository $ git checkout hippo-repository-5.2.0 $ mvn clean install -DskipTests

 By downloading Hippo CMS, you agree to comply with our open source license, as well as the licenses of other components we include in our distribution.
 For an extensive overview of open source licenses, see our page on licenses.